 My friend, Kathy, brought her granddaughters by the school and kindly let me photograph them while they were building pirate ships with waffle blocks.
 If you are like me and applying the concept of effective positive reinforcement isn’t something you do naturally – then let’s try a little practice run.
 I have written some positive reinforcement statements under each photo below…

 Okay – so if you would like to give this a shot.
 Here is one more photo – perhaps you can teach me some additional phrases that would work.
 Keep in mind that positive reinforcement should focus on the effort being made during the process…

-Leave your thoughts on positive reinforcement or additional phrases in the comments below…This article is being shared with you by Deborah Stewart of Teach Preschool - Promoting excellence in early childhood education at home and in the preschool classroom!
+Leave your thoughts on positive reinforcement or additional phrases in the comments below…This article is being shared with you by Deborah Stewart of Teach Preschool - Sharing the wonders of early learning in action!

 Check out Deborah's new book and order your copy today!

 -Teach Preschool on Instagram